gardener/gardener/docs/extensions/logging-and-monitoring.md

 * `scrape_config`: This field contains Prometheus scrape configuration for the component(s) and metrics that shall be scraped.
 * `alerting_rules`: This field contains Alertmanager rules for alerts that shall be raised.
+* `observedComponents`: This field contains observed components which will be monitored by `Controlplane Logs Dashboard` Grafana dashboard.
-* `dashboard_operators`: This field contains a Grafana dashboard in JSON that is only relevant for Gardener operators.
+* (deprecated)`dashboard_operators`: This field contains a Grafana dashboard in JSON that is only relevant for Gardener operators.
-* `dashboard_users`: This field contains a Grafana dashboard in JSON that is only relevant for Gardener users (shoot owners).
+* (deprecated)`dashboard_users`: This field contains a Grafana dashboard in JSON that is only relevant for Gardener users (shoot owners).

-**Example:** A `ControlPlane` controller deploying a `cloud-controller-manager` into the shoot namespace wants to integrate monitoring configuration for scraping metrics, alerting rules and dashboards.
+**Example:** A `ControlPlane` controller deploying a `cloud-controller-manager` into the shoot namespace wants to integrate monitoring configuration for scraping metrics, alerting rules, dashboards and logging configuration for exposing logs to the end users.

 ```yaml
 apiVersion: v1